cyrillglockner/bonsaiai.github.io/source/includes/_sim-scale-guide.html.md

 You need to add all needed simulation files including bonsai related files into the docker container by using the “ADD” command.
-It’s advised to not add the .bonsai file as it includes your private access key that you may want to keep secret.
+It’s advised to not add the .bonsai file as it includes your private access key that you should keep secret.

 Create your Dockerfile and use additional ADD statements until all needed files